aklinker1/webext-core/docs/guide/job-scheduler/index.md

 ## Usage

 `defineJobSchduler` should to be executed once in the background.
-It returns an object that can be used to schedule jobs or remove scheduled jobs.
+It returns an object that can be used to schedule or remove jobs.

 :::code-group